top of page

 *What geographic areas do you cover?

-We can carry out assessments of children and young adults (age 7-25) living in South Yorkshire (e.g., Sheffield, Doncaster, Rotherham, Barnsley), Derbyshire (e.g., Chesterfield, Matlock, Hope Valley, Hathersage, High Peak, New Mills, Derby, Bakewell, Buxton), Nottinghamshire (e.g., Nottingham, Bridgford, Mansfield, Sherwood, Ravenshead) and South Manchester (e.g., Stockport, Hale, Altrincham, Bowdon, Marple) areas.
-Please be aware of the need for a face to face assessment for children, which will mean visiting a member of the team at one of our Sheffield or Derbyshire based clinics for one of the appointments.
-All other contact will typically occur via videocall or telephone.
+We can carry out assessments of children and young adults living in South Yorkshire (e.g., Sheffield, Doncaster, Rotherham, Barnsley), Derbyshire (e.g., Chesterfield, Matlock, Hope Valley, Hathersage, High Peak, New Mills, Derby, Bakewell, Buxton), Nottinghamshire (e.g., Nottingham, Bridgford, Mansfield, Sherwood, Ravenshead) and South Manchester (e.g., Stockport, Hale, Altrincham, Bowdon, Marple) areas.
+We complete assessments with people from further afield also, but please be aware of the need for a face to face assessment for children, which will mean visiting a member of the team at one of our Sheffield or Derbyshire based clinics for one of the appointments.
+All other contact will typically occur via videocall or telephone. â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹

-Assessing children and young adults for Autism is different to diagnosing a medical condition such as those where you might have a blood test or an x-ray for example.
+Assessing children and young adults for Autism and/or ADHD is different to assessing a medical condition, such as those where you might have a blood test or an x-ray for example.
 The process is thorough and detailed and requires a team of specialist clinicians to make a joint decision based on multiple sources of information.
-Assessments at Autism Unpicked are carried out according to guidelines provided by the National Institute for Clinical Excellence (NICE).
+Assessments at Autism Unpicked are carried out according to guidelines provided by the National Institute for Clinical Excellence (NICE) and recent NHS England 'operational' guidelines.
 These guidelines are known to be the best way of assessing children and adults for Autism.
-Please see our specific 'what we do' pages for more information about the assessment stages.
+The same applies for assessment of ADHD.

-Please be aware that most NHS Trusts offer Autism assessment for children and young people for free.
+Please be aware that most NHS Trusts offer Autism and ADHD assessment for children and young people for free.
 Your first course of action might be to speak to your school Special Educational Needs Coordinator or GP to ask them to make a referral for you or your child.
 Please be aware that most services currently have long waiting times in the NHS.

 *My child behaves differently at home than they do at school including 'masking' behaviours.
 Will you be able to tell this from the assessment?

-As experienced clinicians, we understand that the Autism spectrum includes a range of different behaviours and experiences.
+As experienced clinicians, we understand that the Autism spectrum includes a range of different behaviours and experiences, as does ADHD.
 The assessment combines information from a range of sources and we think through the information critically as a team.
 The outcome of the assessment is not based on one part of the assessment alone and we will always be considering what explains what is seen in different places.
 For example, many girls may present in a different way to boys and some young people engage in 'masking' behaviours.
-For example, they can sometimes appear one way at home and with others may hold all their behaviours inside or copy others in order to manage social situations.
-We are experienced in understanding Autism and will hold this in mind in our assessments.
-We adapt our approach depending on the individual needs of the child during assessments in order to maximise our ability to understand them.
-Our research into the experiences of autistic women is referenced in the Autistic Girls Network's 'white paper' proposal documents.
+For example, they can sometimes appear one way at home and with others may hold all their behaviours inside or copy others in order to manage social situations or protect themselves from criticism.

 *What do I have to do to get an assessment for myself or my child?